assholehoff/resizecbz/README.md

 * adjusted default resolution to `768x1024` (iRiver Story HD)
 * set default rotation to `right` (90° clockwise)
 * added shebang to make script executable (I prefer to put it somewhere in `$PATH`)
-* added flags to change settings at runtime
+* added flags to change settings at runtime (flags always override config file)